-Finally, only stations primarily in Maryland were used in developing the Fixed Region regression equations in Appendix 3 because the required land use data were not available in neighboring states.
+Finally, only gaging stations located in Maryland were used in developing the FRRE in Appendix 3 because the required land use data were not available in neighboring states.
 The exception was the inclusion of gaging stations in Delaware for the Eastern Coastal Plain analysis where consistent land use data are available for 2002.
-More detailed land use data should be developed using procedures consistent with Maryland for the neighboring states like Pennsylvania, Virginia and West Virginia so that additional gaging stations could be included in future regional regression analyses.
+More detailed land use data should be developed using procedures consistent with Maryland for the neighboring states like Pennsylvania, Virginia and West Virginia so that additional gaging stations could be included in future regional regression analyses for Maryland.